In this business you either sink or swim or you don’t.

 It’s obvious to see what #1 will do.
 Apple needs to close that speed gap with the PC world.
 And #2 will offer Apple an opportunity to impress the world . . . again.

 How can Apple get a 1.7 GHz chip in such short time, especially with the current G4 problems?
-That’s simple – Apple can re-label the PPC 7400 chips to reflect “Pentium performance”.
+That’s simple – Apple can re-label the PPC 7400 chips to reflect “Pentium equivalent performance”.
 For example, the 400 MHz G4 is supposedly 2.9 times as fast as a Pentium III at 600 MHz.
 That equals 1.7 Pentium III Gigahertz (1740 MHz, to be exact).
-Apple can get rid of the 400 MHz label and replace it with “Pentium 1.7 Gigahertz” or some other label.
+So Apple can get rid of the 400 MHz label and replace it with “Pentium 1.7 Gigahertz” or some other label.

 I chose the low-end G4 at 400 MHz because that gives Motorola some “wiggle room” as they flesh out the 450 MHz G4 – excuse me – as Motorola fleshes out the “Pentium 1.9 Gigahertz” G4 and the “Pentium 2.0 Gigahertz” G4.
 Such labels would draw everyone’s attention to the fact that the G4 is the fastest computer, period.